jdolny/Docs/docs/getting-started/configure.md

 ---

+###### 4. Set the Storage Location

+* Select Admin Settings from the Navigation Menu
+* Select Storage Location from the Sub Navigation Menu
+* Set the Storage Type to Local
+* Enter the local storage path that you specified during the installation of Theopenem.
+* Click Actions, click Update Storage Settings

+---

-###### 4. Set The Default Com Server Cluster
+###### 5. Create A Com Server

 * Select Admin Settings from the Navigation menu
 * Select Client Com Servers from the Sub Navigation menu
 * Select Add Com Server from the Sub Navigation menu
 * Give the com server a name, every Toec-API application is considered a com server, the name should be something that identifies the server it’s on, such as theopenem-01_com1
-* The URL is the URL for the Toec-API on this server, using it’s FQDN, such as, ```http://theopenem-01.theopenem.com:8888/```
+* The URL is the URL for the Toec-API on this server, using it’s ip address, followed by port 8888 such as, ```http://192.168.56.100:8888/```

-!!! tip "If you have been filling out the Server Topology Worksheet this would be the Server FQDN of Application Server 1 plus the port of the Toec-API role."
+* The Local Storage Path should already be populated.
 * Click Actions, click Add Server

-!!! tip "If you are using more than 1 Toec-API, repeat the steps above to add all additional Com Servers"
+* You should now see a new set of options in the sub menu, select Imaging Settings
+* Enter the ip address of this server in the upload interface address, should be the same ip you used in the url
+* Select Actions, then Update Server
+* Select multicast settings, enter the same ip in the interface ip address
+* Select Actions, then Update Server
+* Select tftp settings, enter the same ip in the interface ip address
+* Select Actions, then Update Server

+---

+###### 6. Set The Default Com Server Cluster

 * Select Admin Settings from the Navigation menu
 * Select Client Com Servers from the Sub Navigation menu
 * Select Add Com Server Cluster
-* Give the cluster a name
+* Give the cluster a name, such as Central
 * Enable the Default Cluster Option
-* Check the box next to each Com Server you Added leaving the Role set to Active
+* Check the box next to your Com Server you created earlier, leaving all other options to default values
 * Click Actions, click Add Cluster

 ---

+###### 7. Set Provision Key And Imaging Token

+* Select Admin Settings from the Navigation menu
+* Select Security from the Sub Navigation menu
+* Click Actions, Click Generate Provision Key
+* Click Actions, Click Generate Imaging Token
+* Click Actions, Click Update Security Settings

+---

+###### 8. Generate Certificates

+* Select Admin Settings from the Navigation Menu
+* Select Certificates from the Sub Navigation Menu
+* Click Actions, click Generate Certificates

+---

-###### 5. Setup SMTP Server
+###### 9. Setup SMTP Server (Optional, but recommended)

 * Select E-mail from the Sub Navigation menu
 * Enable the Mail Enabled option